Maldita Vecindad: History

 At the end of the 1980s, a movement began called Rock en tu idioma (Rock in Your Language), and a marketing strategy was developed by record labels to draw attention of young people to the new trend, which began in Argentina.
-Influential bands like Soda Stereo, Los Enanitos Verdes, Virus, Heroes del Silencio, Autobús, and Žas, the band of Miguel Mateos, were among the pioneers who first played authentic rock music in Spanish.
+Influential bands like Soda Stereo, Los Enanitos Verdes, Virus, Heroes del Silencio, Autobús, and Zas, the band of Miguel Mateos, were among the pioneers who first played authentic rock music in Spanish.
 Consequently, Mexican bands began to sprout.
 Many of these were influenced by groups like The Police, The Cure, Paralamas do Sucesso, and others.
-The early bands of the movement, Caifanes, Maldita Vecindad, Café Tacuba and Maná achieved huge sales and great international recognition.
+The early bands of the movement, Caifanes, Maldita Vecindad, Café Tacuba achieved huge sales and great international recognition.

 La Maldita Vecindad appeared on the music scene with a new style that was unheard of in Mexico at the time.
 It combined strong elements of ska, rock and traditional Mexican music.
 This included the attire of Roco, inspired by the pachuco culture represented by Tin Tan, the incorporation of a saxophone, and a celebration of the street culture of Mexico City.

 From 1986 to 1988, the band participated actively in popular movements like the one for the victims of the earthquake of 1985 and the elections of 1988.

 Their second album El circo turned them into a commercial success.
 The album reached over 800,000 copies sold (a record high at the time).
 In 1991, on their first U.S. tour, they played with groups like INXS, Bob Dylan, Leonard Cohen, Sonic Youth, Madness, Faith No More and Jane's Addiction.
 By 1992, they were often compared to other great Latin American bands like Mano Negra and Los Fabulosos Cadillacs.

 Throughout their career, La Maldita Vecindad has remained a creative force.
 It has also managed to create unique covers of songs by artists from strikingly different genres, like Los Tigres del Norte, Armando Manzanero and Juan Gabriel.

 Their newest album, Circular colectivo, (Nacional Records 2010) maintains much of the ska/punk energy, with a contemporary sound.
 The lyrics talk about the crisis that Mexican society faces in a rapidly changing global economy and pays tribute to Rahsaan Roland Kirk and Ernest Ranglin.
 The production by San Francisco-based Greg Landau (Susana Baca, Patato Valdez, Quetzal) and Hector "Hecdog" Perez, has helped the band to craft a new path in Mexican music.
 The album features two cameos by Cuban pianist Omar Sosa.

 Eulalio Cervantes Galarza, better known as Sax, died at the age of 52 after contracting COVID-19 in March 2021.